Best Day Trips from New Orleans Under Three Hours

 Drive Time: 2 hours 10 minutes

-• Mobile Carnival Museum: I usually have zero interest in large crowds, but I do have an interest in learning more about local party culture.
+• Mobile Carnival Museum: I have zero interest in large crowds, but I do have an interest in learning more about party culture.
 The costumes in this place are wild.

 • Langan (Municipal) Park: This lovely green space is an urban oasis.
 Just don’t get triggered by all of the people feeding the birds while you’re there.